P.N.03

 (Product Number Three) is a 2003 third-person shooter developed and published by Capcom for the GameCube.
 Set in a space colony compound, the game follows a female mercenary fighting against berserk robots.
+Gameplay focuses on defensive tactics and includes abilities that can be upgraded.

-It was directed by Shinji Mikami and produced by Hiroyuki Kobayashi.
+Directed by Shinji Mikami and produced by Hiroyuki Kobayashi, the game is part of the Capcom Five, a group of video games developed by Capcom Production Studio 4 to introduce new intellectual property.
 To avoid similarities with Devil May Cry and Resident Evil, the game designers emphasized defensive and rhythmic maneuvers and a "feminine" game world.
 The game was developed on a tight schedule in an attempt to offset Capcom's poor fiscal year.

-However, it received mixed reviews and failed commercially.
+P.N.03 received mixed reviews and failed commercially.
 Several critics found the game repetitive and unintuitive.
 They were divided on its gameplay mechanics: some disliked its controls—specifically the inability to move and shoot simultaneously—while others compared it favorably to the golden age of arcade games.
-Mikami repurposed ideas from P.N.03 for the game Vanquish, and influences were later seen in Bayonetta.
+Mikami repurposed ideas from P.N.03 for the game Vanquish.